The only recruiter who exclusively places Founding AEs

 Hiring

-Why the First Sales Hire Almost Always Fails
+The First Sales Hire Almost Always Fails for the Same Reason

 Limited searches at a time